Cross Marine Projects - Commercial Diving

 They dredged around the Jordan River pumps; used barges to get to water-logged homes; pulled steel gas lines across the Great Salt Lake to the location of a new pumping station in the West Desert.
 That pumping station was built too late to help with the flood of ’83, but may still play a roll in flooding in 2011.”

-Cross Marine working with Scripps Institute of Oceanography are prepping seismic OBS Receivers for underwater deployment at remote locations in Salton Sea, California.
+Cross Marine working with Scripps Institute of Oceanography are prepping seismic OBS Receivers for underwater deployment at remote lake bottom locations.
 The OBS Receivers are transported on custom survey barges and specialized marine work boats.

 salton sea marine survey pods